-There are now over 15,000 flavored tobacco products on the market, including cigarettes, e-cigarettes, cigars, chewing tobacco, and loose tobacco.
-With colorful packaging and names like Winter Menthol, Mocha Mint, Banana Smash, Piña Colada, Cotton Candy and Cinnamon Roll, these flavored products undermine Maine's efforts to reduce youth tobacco use.
+There are now over 15,000 flavored tobacco products on the market, including cigarettes, e-cigarettes, cigars, chewing tobacco, and loose tobacco.^{33,34} With colorful packaging and names like Winter Menthol, Mocha Mint, Banana Smash, Piña Colada, Cotton Candy and Cinnamon Roll, these flavored products undermine Maine's efforts to reduce youth tobacco use.

 The impact of flavored products in attracting youth and young adult tobacco users cannot be underestimated.
-Data shows that 4 out of 5 teenagers who have ever used tobacco started with a flavored product.
-And while 99% of e-cigarettes contain nicotine, more than half (54%) of Maine youth initially thought it was "just flavoring".
-With increased public education, kids began learning the truth about nicotine in e-cigarettes and that percentage dropped significantly but remains concerning at 23%.
+Data shows that 4 out of 5 teenagers who have ever used tobacco started with a flavored product.35 And while 91% of e-cigarettes contain nicotine, more than half (54%) of Maine high school students who have used an e-cigarette initially thought it was "just flavoring" when interviewed in 2017.36 With increased public education, kids began learning the truth about nicotine in e-cigarettes and that percentage dropped significantly but remains concerning at 23%.37

 Menthol flavors have long been used by the tobacco industry to mask the harshness of cigarettes, making it easier for first-time users to inhale and continue using tobacco products.
-People who smoke menthol cigarettes also show greater signs of nicotine addiction and are less likely to successfully quit smoking than other smokers.
-4 out of 5 teenagers who have ever used tobacco started with a flavored product New research from the Tobacco Center for Regulatory Science of the American Heart Association finds young adults are especially influenced by flavors in e-cigarettes.
+People who smoke menthol cigarettes also show greater signs of nicotine addiction and are less likely to successfully quit smoking than other smokers.38 4 out of 5 teenagers who have ever used tobacco started with a flavored product

+New research from the Tobacco Center for Regulatory Science of the American Heart Association finds young adults are especially influenced by flavors in e-cigarettes.
 The study found that people who used flavored e-cigarettes were twice as likely to report high satisfaction compared to those who did not use flavors, with those using mint or menthol flavors nearly three times more likely to report satisfaction than those who did not use flavors.
-In addition, people who used flavored e-cigarettes were nearly three-and-a-half times more likely to say they were addicted to these products compared to those who did not use flavors.
+In addition, people who used flavored e-cigarettes were nearly three-and-a-half times more likely to say they were addicted to these products compared to those who did not use flavors.39

-INDUSTRY TARGETING AND DISPARITIES IN TOBACCO USE
+INDUSTRY TARGETING CREATES DISPARITIES IN TOBACCO USE

-In November 2019, the U. S. Centers for Disease Control and Prevention announced that cigarette smoking among U.S. adults had hit an all-time low of 13.7% - a dramatic decline from the 42% adult smoking rate in 1964 when the Surgeon General first warned of the health consequences of smoking.
-But this news must be tempered by the reality that 1 in 7 adults are still smoking cigarettes, with all the health impacts, lost productivity, and early death that is part and parcel of tobacco use.
+In November 2019, the U. S. Centers for Disease Control and Prevention announced that cigarette smoking among U.S. adults had hit an all-time low of 13.7% in 2018 - a dramatic decline from the 42% adult smoking rate in 1964 when the Surgeon General first warned of the health consequences of smoking.40 But this news must be tempered by the reality that 1 in 7 adults are still smoking cigarettes, with all the health impacts, lost productivity, and early death that is part and parcel of tobacco use.

-The same report shows that 1 in 5 (20.8%) U.S. adults are using some type of tobacco product, not just cigarettes, and that there continues to be a high prevalence of smoking among subpopulations.
-Rates of tobacco use grow to 1 in 4, and in some cases 1 in 3, when looking at data for adults living with a disability (24.3%), adults who are lesbian, gay, or bisexual (29.2%), adults who are American Indian/Alaska Native (32.3%), adults with a General Education Development (GED) certificate (41.4%), and adults reporting serious psychological distress (36.7%).
-And despite well-established prevalence, the diagnosis and treatment of nicotine dependence continues to be neglected among those with co-occurring psychiatric disorders.
+The same report shows that in 2019, 1 in 5 (20.8%) U.S. adults are using some type of tobacco product, not just cigarettes, and that there continues to be a high prevalence of smoking among subpopulations.
+Rates of any tobacco use grow to 1 in 4, and in some cases 1 in 3, when looking at data for adults living with a disability (26.9%), adults who are lesbian, gay, or bisexual (29.2%), adults who are American Indian/Alaska Native (29.3%), adults with a General Education Development (GED) certificate (43.7%), and adults reporting serious anxiety (45.3%).41 And despite well-established prevalence, the diagnosis and treatment of nicotine dependence continues to be neglected among those with co-occurring psychiatric disorders.42